 2. Cover a Wall with Shelving to Create Extra Storage and a Home Office

-If you have a free wall in your kitchen, add shelving to store your kitchen items.
+If you have a free wall in your kitchen, add shelving to store your kitchen items or for additional storage space.
 You can add a bigger shelf on the bottom at desk height for sitting down and working on your computer.

 3. Hide Your Office in a Closet

 If your home is already small, closet space may be at a premium, but you still might be able to repurpose a closet into a home office.
 If you have his and hers closets in your bedroom, maybe you can get creative and find ways to combine everything in one closet, leaving room for the other to be repurposed into an office.
 Or you might be able to combine your foyer closest and linen closet so you can use the other as your office.

 I absolutely love this cozy office in a closet by The Crazy Craft Lady.
 The best part of this set up?
 You can close the door when the work day is done,